noseGoblin/vacplus/README.md

 # vacplus

-This repo is for vacplus.com, with some sample code to showcase the work of Jacob Mompean.

 Please see "-SMP-product-full-width_Gift-Guide.php" in the root & in the /-VP-templates/ folder there are many more examples of my recent code, good places to start are "-VP-product-grid_workingBUYBUTTON.php", "-VP-product-3col.php" and "-VP-product.php".